 Monitoring Your Sleep: Home Sleep Study

-A home sleep study tracks and records body functions while you’re asleep in your own bed.
-The results of the study will help with diagnosing your sleep problem and planning your treatment.
+A home sleep study tracks and records body functions while you're asleep in your own bed.
+The results of the study will help diagnose your sleep problem and plan your treatment.

 During a sleep study, sensors attached to your body measure your breathing, oxygen level, and other body functions.
 You will be shown how to attach the sensors to your body.
 You may also have help from a technician.
 At bedtime you plug the sensors into a small computer and turn it on.
 In the morning, you will remove the sensors and return the computer so the results can be studied.

 You'll be given instructions for how to set up the sensors and the computer.
 Doing so will be simple.
 For best results:

 - Go through the instructions during the day so you'll be ready to use the equipment at bedtime.

 - Stick to your normal routine.
 Ask your healthcare provider if you should do anything differently the night of the study.